-We are subject to credit risk in connection with our loan sales activities.
-Our loan sales are generally made with contractual representations and warranties, which, if breached, can require us to repurchase the mortgage loan or reimburse the investor for any losses incurred because of that breach.
-These breaches are generally evidenced when the borrower defaults on a loan.
-The amount of our liability for losses due to representations and warranties to the loans' investors is not limited.
-However, we believe that the current UPB of loans sold by us to date represents the maximum exposure to repurchases related to representations and warranties.
-We include a provision for potential losses due to recourse as part of our recognition of loan sales, based initially on our estimate of the fair value of such obligation.
+We are subject to credit risk in connection with our mortgage loan sales activities.
+Our mortgage loan sales are generally made with contractual representations and warranties, which, if breached, can require us to repurchase the mortgage loan or reimburse the investor for any losses incurred due to such breach.
+These breaches are generally evidenced when the borrower defaults on a mortgage loan.

+The amount of our liability for losses due to representations and warranties to the mortgage loans' investors is not limited.
+However, we believe that the current UPB of mortgage loans sold by us to date represents the maximum exposure to repurchases related to representations and warranties.
+We include a provision for potential losses due to recourse as part of our recognition of mortgage loan sales, based initially on our estimate of the fair value of such obligation.
 We review our loss experience relating to representations and warranties and adjust our liability estimate when necessary.
-We believe that residual loan credit quality is primarily determined by the borrowers' credit profiles and loan characteristics.

-In the event of developments affecting the credit performance of loans we have sold subject to representations and warranties, such as a significant increase in unemployment or a significant deterioration in real estate values in markets where properties securing mortgage loans we purchase are located, defaults could increase and result in credit losses arising from claims under our representations and warranties, which could materially and adversely affect our business, financial condition and results of operations.
+In the event of developments affecting the credit performance of mortgage loans we have sold subject to representations and warranties, such as a significant increase in unemployment or a significant deterioration in real estate values in markets where properties securing mortgage loans we produce are located, defaults could increase and result in credit losses arising from claims under our representations and warranties, which could materially and adversely affect our business, financial condition and results of operations.